 Monster Pulse: It's all fun and games until someone gets their head bashed in with a rock.
 Although the entire premise of "organs being ripped from the body and turning into giant monsters" might also fit the bill.

 In "Hearth's Warming Eve'', the play starts out somewhat serious, but still not that bad.
-Cue Eldritch Abominations attempting to freeze the entire world.
-Keep in mind that the play is based directly off of the history of Equestria's founding, so it most certainly did happen in real life.
+Cue Eldritch Abominations feeding off the founders' Fantastic Racism and attempting to freeze the entire world.
+Keep in mind that the play is based directly off of the history of Equestria's founding, so it most certainly did happen in "real life".